zpoley/json-command/README.md

     npm install json-command

+includes json executable.

 ## Examples

 the following examples parse json output from twitter http requests and output the requested json fields.

-please note that the last example requires you to enter your username and password.
+please note that the last two examples require you to enter your username and password.

     curl http://search.twitter.com/search.json?q=node.js